 In 2016 she released her first solo collection, the My White Rabbit EP, songs recorded in her home studio in Marrickville.

 Back in Brisbane, in 2018, Adele formed Adele and the Chandeliers, a 3 piece post-punk band, with a little pop, with guitarist Scott Mercer and drummer Ash Shanahan.

-“I learnt so much from all the great people I’ve worked with, right back to the trio, Warm Nights, with Glenn and Robert,” Adele says.
-“When I look back in my diary, we were rehearsing two or three times a week, working on a songs for hours,, really nailing the groove and flow".
+“I learnt so much from all the great artists I’ve worked with, right back to the trio, Warm Nights, with Glenn and Robert,” Adele says.
+“When I look back in my diary, we were rehearsing two or three times a week, playing lots."

-“After all these years of playing, this is the first time I’ve had to be a leader, organise the practice, book the studio, look for the shows, present the songs to the band, be the person up front singing the songs.
-It’s something I’ve had to learn but when you find the right people to play with, everything else seems to flow.”
+“After all these years of playing, this is the first time I’ve had to organise rehearsals, book the studio, book the shows, and be that front person of a rock n'roll band.
+It’s something I’ve had to learn on the way, but when you find the right people to play with, everything else seems to flow.”